 530 First Ave., Gallipolis; FACs family workshops require advance registration by calling (740) 446-3834.
 Visit frenchartcolony.org.

 Final Friday Art and Antiques Walk from 6 to 9 p.m. on the last Friday of the month.

 The gallery is available for special showings by appointment.

 The gallery is in the former Grayson Fire Station at Carole Malone Boulevard and Third Street and is seeking volunteers for all programs and operations (artists and advocates).
 For more information, email Dan Click at email@example.com or call (606) 922-0927. graysongalleryartcenter.weebly.com.

 ‰Today, 7 p.m. — Annual Christmas concert at Ohio University Southern in the Riffe Center Mains Rotunda, Ironton.

 HIGHLANDS MUSEUM AND

-‰The gift shop has handmade Kentucky jewelry, Esther Price Candy and Ashland and Kentucky souvenirs.
+‰The gift shop has beautiful handmade Kentucky jewelry, Kentucky Proud food products and Ashland and Kentucky souvenirs.

 ‰Through May — “The Ballantyne Collection.”